Device Comparison

 Install fit

-Phase support 3-phase circuits Three-phase 3x220/230 V or 380/400 V installations Three-phase systems or three independent single-phase circuits Three-phase systems or three independent single-phase circuits
+Phase support Three-phase 3x220/230 V or 380/400 V installations; can monitor 3-phase production or consumption circuits.
+Three-phase 3x220/230 V or 380/400 V installations Three-phase systems or three independent single-phase circuits Three-phase or three independent single-phase circuits

-Installation DIN-rail direct-connected Wi-Fi kWh meter DIN-rail mounted inline three-phase kWh meter installed after the breaker in a circuit box Breaker-box or electrical-panel mounted energy meter with three external CT clamps Compact breaker-adjacent panel installation with integrated pass-through apertures, mounted above or below DIN-rail breakers or similar breaker positions
+Installation 35 mm DIN-rail direct-connected three-phase kWh meter installed in or near a circuit breaker box.
+DIN-rail mounted inline three-phase kWh meter installed after the breaker in a circuit box Breaker-box or electrical-panel mounted energy meter with three external CT clamps Indoor meter mounted above or under DIN-rail mounted circuit breakers

-Measurement Direct-connected 3-phase import/export energy meter Three-phase bidirectional inline Wi-Fi kWh meter for measuring consumption or production circuits Three-channel CT-based bidirectional energy meter with contactor control Three-phase or multi-circuit bidirectional energy meter with direct pass-through conductor measurement
+Measurement Direct-connected three-phase bidirectional Wi-Fi kWh meter for consumption, production, solar, EV charger, heat-pump, or main-connection monitoring.
+Three-phase bidirectional inline Wi-Fi kWh meter for measuring consumption or production circuits Three-channel CT-based bidirectional energy meter with contactor control Three-channel four-quadrant smart energy meter for energy, voltage, current, active power, apparent power, and solar import/export monitoring

 Max current 100 A 100 A 120 A 63 A